shivarajugowda/machine-learning/projects/capstone/capstone_report.md

 Overall ranking : [20th out of 518 teams](https://www.kaggle.com/shivgowda), Silver Medal

-As we can see the XGBOOST model has overfit to the test data.
-In retrospect this is understandable since there were only 24 unique subjects in the the test data and Stage 2 consisted of entirely different individuals.
+The XGBOOST model probably overfit to the test data.
+In retrospect this is understandable since there were only 24 unique subjects in the the training data and those individuals also participated in the Stage 1 test data.
+Stage 2 consisted of entirely different individuals.

 Since I based my confidence levels on the test data I was slightly more optimistic of the model detecting threats.
 If I had set the confidence level of 0 frames as 0.05 instead of 0.00184, I would have got a log loss score of 0.08278 with a ranking of 17 instead of 20.